The Citroen C-Zero is a dinky city car for 4 people

 - Showing its age

 Citroen C-Zero – Range

 This Citroen electric car has a 16 kWh battery which gives it a real world range of approximately 70 miles.

 Citroen C-Zero – Price

-That makes it the cheapest EV in the UK, along with the iOn.
-If you buy a second hand one, you might well pick up a real bargain.
+At the time, that made it the cheapest EV in the UK, along with the iOn.

 Who is the Citroen C-Zero for?

 This is a Citroen zero emission electric car.
 It has a sufficiently large battery and range to get you around town with ease.

 It goes from 0 to 62 mph in 15.9 seconds.
 That’s pretty slow by EV standards, but fine for normal city driving.

 The C-Zero’s electric motor gives it a top speed of 81 mph for this rear-wheel drive electric car.